dxomg/vpsfreescripts/README.md

 # Stats
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=dxomg&repo=vpsfreescripts)](https://github.com/dxomg/vpsfreescripts)
 # GET A FREE VPS!!!
-This script is associated with VPSFREE.es which offers 100% free vps with no credit card and app installing verfication! <br> Want to join? <br>
+This script is associated with VPSFREE.es which offers 100% free vps with no credit card and no app installing verfication! <br> Want to join? <br>
 <a href="https://vpsfree.es/"> Click Me </a>
 # Contents of scripts